Top 5 Startups Researching in the Autonomous Driving

 Fiat

-TuSimple was founded in 2015 with the aim to bring self-driving trucks to market in the “safest” and “most efficient” way.
+TuSimple was founded in 2015 to bring self-driving trucks to market in the “safest” and “most efficient” way.

 To here by 2023.

-The company has also planned to launch the world’s first “Autonomous Freight Network” which is a highway corridor stretching over 1,100 miles from Phoenix to Houston wherein their self-driving trucks will haul loads.
+The company has also planned to launch the world’s first “Autonomous Freight Network,” a highway corridor stretching over 1,100 miles from Phoenix to Houston, where its self-driving trucks will haul loads.

-The idea of self-driving trucks running through the country may seem efficient but brings the age-old debate of technology robbing people of their jobs.
+The idea of self-driving trucks running through the country may seem efficient, but it raises the age-old debate about technology robbing people of their jobs.

-“To drive a truck for 11 hours per day, without even taking a shower every day, and getting far away from their home, is really a tarnish on the glory of humanity.”
+“To drive a truck for 11 hours per day, without even taking a shower every day, and getting far away from their home is a tarnish on the glory of humanity.”

-The company is based in San Diego, California, and Tucson, Arizona, from which it oversees its long-haul US operations and it also has offices in Beijing, Shanghai, and Fukuoka, Japan.
+The company is based in San Diego, California, and Tucson, Arizona, where it oversees its long-haul US operations.
+It also has offices in Beijing, Shanghai, and Fukuoka, Japan.

-TuSimple has managed to make a footing in logistics because of the challenges that the trucking industry faces.
+TuSimple has managed to make a footing in logistics because of the trucking industry’s challenges.

 The challenges in the trucking industry

-• The second challenge is in line with Hou’s comments where trucking companies wish to alleviate driver fatigue and improve safety.
+- The second challenge aligns with Hou’s comments, which state that trucking companies wish to alleviate driver fatigue and improve safety.

-• Trucking can be expensive.
-It costs an average of $1.69 per mile to operate a long-haul truck, and about 40 percent of that is the driver’s salary.
-Last year, more than half of UPS’s $64 billion in operating expenses went to cover compensation and benefits.
+- Trucking can be expensive.
+An average long-haul truck costs an average of $1.69 per mile to operate, and about 40 percent of that is the driver’s salary.
+Last year, over half of UPS’s $64 billion in operating expenses covered compensation and benefits.

-• Trucking is dangerous. “truck driver” jobs have been classified as the most dangerous job in America with more than 4,700 fatalities in 2017, witnessing a nine percent increase over 2016.
+- Trucking is dangerous. “truck driver” jobs have been classified as the most dangerous jobs in America, with more than 4,700 fatalities in 2017, witnessing a nine percent increase over 2016.

-All of the above problems can be solved with the ingress of autonomous trucks.
-Hou says the day when most trucks are operated by computers is not something to be scared of.
-It’s inevitable.
+The influx of autonomous trucks can solve all of the above problems.
+Hou says the day when most trucks are operated by computers is not something to be scared of—it’s inevitable.

 Patent Insights

-The majority of its patents belong to carrier services such as secure delivery, automatic loading and unloading, automatically weighing system, etc.
+Most of its patents belong to carrier services such as secure delivery, automatic loading and unloading, automatic weighing systems, etc.

-It also has some patents related to neural networks and a few others relating to controlling systems of its autonomous semi-trucks.
+It also has some patents on neural networks and a few on controlling systems of its autonomous semi-trucks.

 Investments